How To Give Stock as a Gift

 What if you don't want the person to whom you are making a gift of shares to have unrestricted access to the stock?
 Depending on your situation, you have several options.

-These custodial accounts are unique because they allow you to name a custodian who has a duty to manage the money for the welfare of the minor, but the property belongs to the minor since gifts to the UTMA are irrevocable.
+For Minors: These custodial accounts are unique because they allow you to name a custodian who has a duty to manage the money for the welfare of the minor, but the property belongs to the minor since gifts to the UTMA are irrevocable.
 Depending on the state, you can decide at the time to account is established whether you want the minor to have the right to take possession of the assets at the age of 21 or some other age (a few states allow you to defer to as long as the child's 25th birthday, while some will let you set it as young as 18).
-The process of opening a UTMA is as easy as opening any other type of account.
-In fact, I just setup a couple for my own niece and nephew.

 You could either convert your existing brokerage account into a trust by filling out the paperwork (some brokers will even let you keep the same account number so nothing but the ownership changes) or you can set up a separate, new account under the trust's name and have the stock transferred to it through retitle, as we've already discussed.